 - Plasma volume increases over the course of pregnancy by about 50%.
 Dilutional anaemia is caused by the rise in plasma volume.
 Elevated erythropoietin levels increase the total red cell mass by the end of the second trimester but haemoglobin concentrations never reach pre-pregnancy levels.

 - Usually mean corpuscular volume (MCV) and mean corpuscular haemoglobin concentration (MCHC) are unaffected.

 - A normal pregnancy creates a demand for about 1000 mg of additional iron.
 This equates to 60 mg elemental iron or 300 mg ferrous sulfate per day.

 - Serum iron falls during pregnancy whilst transferrin and total iron binding capacity rise.

 - Levels of some clotting factors (VII, VIII, IX and X) and fibrinogen increase whilst fibrinolytic activity decreases.
 These changes protect from haemorrhage at delivery but also make pregnancy a hypercoagulable state with increased risk of thromboembolism.
-See also the separate article on Venous Thromboembolism in Pregnancy.
+See separate Venous Thromboembolism in Pregnancy article.

-- One study found that during early pregnancy: antithrombin activity remained unchanged, protein S activity decreased significantly and there was a potentially biologically significant increase in protein C activity (see the separate article on Thrombophilia).
+- One study found that during early pregnancy: antithrombin activity remained unchanged, protein S activity decreased significantly and there was a potentially biologically significant increase in protein C activity.
+See separate Thrombophilia article.